 Founded around the 7th century BC, Aptera became one of the most important cities of western Crete and grew into a thriving centre for much of the Hellenic and Roman periods.
 The city continued to be inhabited into the Byzantine age before a combination of natural disaster and external attacks forced its abandonment, which is dated to 823 AD.

-A WW2 German machine gun post can also be viewed nearby along with a 19th century Turkish castle.
+A World War Two German machine gun post can also be viewed nearby along with a 19th century Turkish castle.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.